 Fishing is also available in the lake that is accessible from the park headquarters building.
 Deer hunting is allowed with archery or primitive weapons throughout the entire deer season, although the area adjacent to the park headquarters is closed to hunting.
-Bucks are not eligible for harvest unless they have an inside spread of at least 12 inches, or one main beam length of at least 15 inches.
+Bucks are not eligible for harvest unless they meet the antler criteria specific to Leroy Percy WMA.
 This restriction has been in place for several years; therefore, some higher quality deer should be available for harvest this season.

 All deer that are harvested on Leroy Percy WMA must have biological data collected at the park headquarters.
 Opportunities to harvest antlerless deer exist and are available and encouraged.

 Small game opportunities are primarily limited to squirrel hunting because of the habitat type.
 Squirrel numbers should be plentiful throughout the WMA, especially in older timber stands.
 Fair mast crop yields over the last couple of years should have maintained a huntable squirrel population, but the mast production has not been high enough to raise the population significantly.
 Black squirrels occur on the area, and should occur at relatively high numbers.